Holiday Let Mortgages: Eligibility, costs & how to apply

 Can I let my property on Airbnb?

-• If you want to rent out your current home via a site like Airbnb, whether or not you can do this will depend on which mortgage you have because some don’t allow it.
+• If you want to rent out your current home via a site like Airbnb, whether or not you can do this will depend on your mortgage lender.
 So check with your mortgage broker or lender.
 Read more information in our guide Renting out your home as a holiday let.

 Is it possible to get a mortgage for more than one holiday let?

 • This depends.
-Some mortgage lenders limit how many holiday lets you can own – some say you can’t have more then one – while others are more flexible.
-Your best course of action is to speak to an expert holiday let mortgage broker.
+Some mortgage lenders limit how many holiday lets you can own – some say you can’t have more than one – while others are more flexible.
+To get advice tailored to your circumstances, it’s advisable to speak to an expert holiday let mortgage broker.

 Are holiday let mortgages interest-only?